Information on COVID-19 for Patients, Including Vaccine Roll-Out and Re-Opening

 You may test for COVID using either a self-administered RAT or at a testing clinic (PCR or RAT).
 If you have flu-like symptoms (as above) contact the National Coronavirus Health Information Line.
 They will be able to provide the most up-to-date information on the location of your closest testing facility.
-It may take a few days for the test results to be returned.
 If your symptoms are serious you may be admitted to the hospital and isolated from other patients to prevent further spread of the virus.
-If you are well enough to remain at home while you are waiting for your test results: